tbnobed/bookstudio/README.md

 - **Comprehensive Calendar Views**: Daily, weekly, and monthly views for studio bookings
 - **Real-time Status Indicators**: See which studios are available, booked, or in maintenance
 - **Template System**: Save and reuse common production setups
-- **Role-based Authentication**: Different access levels for producers, engineers, and administrators
+- **Role-based Authentication**: Different access levels for producers, engineers, site managers, and administrators
 - **Facility-wide Alerts**: System for outages and maintenance notifications
 - **Email Notifications**: Automated emails for booking confirmations, updates, and cancellations
 - **Public Calendar Integration**: Embeddable public view of studio availability